HadwynLink/Xaver/README.md

 # Xaver
-This tool attempts to implement saving and loading as a tool for Exanima, and was inspired by the Salvus save manager tool by steam user Silk, a link to which you can find at (https://steamcommunity.com/app/362490/discussions/0/4032473829604421294/).
+This tool attempts to implement saving and loading as a tool for Exanima, and was inspired by the Salvus save manager tool by steam user Silk, a link to which you can find at (https://steamcommunity.com/app/362490/discussions/0/4032473829604421294/). **As of now, Xaver is in the testing phase, and does not have guardrails on functions like deleting saves.**

 <img width="1025" height="766" alt="Screenshot_20260617_133828" src="https://github.com/user-attachments/assets/17ba13c7-63ac-4cfa-adfb-405a207b3387" />